denysdenysenko/ukad-git-workshop/README.md

                             /       \  o=======o  /       \
                            /____,.--'     \ /     '--...___\
 ```
-* Open your branch in GitHub to see that wrong commit has disappeared there too.
+* Open GitHub, find your branch and  see that wrong commit has disappeared there too.

 ## Squash
 Let's suppose that two commits that we made before should really be one.
 What you can use to achive the goal is so-called interactive rebase.
 Once interactive rebase is started, you will get a text file, containing commits to be updated.